How to split ownership of a home

 Preferences

-Individual co-buyers may come to this decision-making process with a preference for how to divide ownership.
+Individual co-owners may come to this decision-making process with a preference for how to divide ownership.
 Experiences, beliefs, and values play a role.
 Because preferences are personal and evolve, they’re not always easy to recognize or articulate.

 Unique considerations